sguazt/fuzzylitex/README.md

 ### Limitations

 - Only the multilayer perceptron architecture is available
-- Only a few variants of backpropagation algorithms are available
+- Only few variants of backpropagation algorithms are available

 ## ANFIS Extension